Skip to main content

 Overview

-The ML Worker is a standalone Python/FastAPI service that provides scikit-learn-based analysis for KaireonAI’s AI features.
-It handles computationally intensive tasks — K-Means clustering for segmentation, logistic regression for policy analysis, and TF-IDF for content analysis — that exceed what LLM-based analysis can do accurately.
+The ML Worker is a standalone Python/FastAPI service that provides scikit-learn-based analysis and LightGBM training for KaireonAI’s AI features.
+It handles computationally intensive tasks — K-Means clustering for segmentation, logistic regression for policy analysis, TF-IDF for content analysis, and LightGBM training for the gradient_boosted model type — that exceed what LLM-based analysis can do accurately.

 When to Use the ML Worker